AGS Consulting & Training, BSB51415 - Diploma of Project Management (public), an

 The course covers the ten functions of the Project Management Body of Knowledge:

-The course addresses project management principles, techniques and tools, hard (science) and soft (art) aspects, using a step-by-step methodology to lead teams and deliver successful projects.
-Courseware includes definitions, checklists, examples and templates.
+The course addresses project management principles, techniques and tools, methodologies, hard (science) and soft (art) aspects, using a step-by-step methodology to lead teams and deliver successful projects.
+Courseware includes definitions, checklists, examples, templates, videos and webinars.
 Participants apply project management tools and techniques to current or planned projects.

 This qualification reflects the role of individuals who apply project management skills and knowledge.
 They may manage projects in a variety of contexts, across a number of industry sectors.
 They have project leadership and management roles and are responsible for achieving project objectives.
 They possess a sound theoretical knowledge base and use a range of specialised, technical and managerial competencies to initiate, plan, execute and evaluate their own work and/or the work of others.
 (Innovation and Business Skills Australia, © Commonwealth of Australia, 2014)